google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-media-updates.md

 1. Go to [https://biograf-155113.appspot.com/ttt/episode-2/]
 2. Click "Make available offline" and wait for the video to be downloaded.
-3. Turn off internet connection.
+3. Turn off your internet connection.
 4. Click the "Play" button and enjoy the video!

 ## Media preload defaults to "metadata" {: #media-preload-defaults-metadata }

-Matching other browsers implementations, Chrome desktop now sets the default preload value for `<video>` and `<audio>` elements to "metadata" in order to reduce bandwidth and resource usage.
+Matching other browsers' implementations, Chrome desktop now sets the default preload value for `<video>` and `<audio>` elements to "metadata" in order to reduce bandwidth and resource usage.
 This new behaviour only applies to cases where no preload value is set.
 Note that the preload attribute's hint is